Shelling in east Ukraine, Russia nuclear drill raise tension

 Putin ordered the Russian government to offer 10,000 rubles (about $130) to each evacuee, an amount equivalent to about half of an average monthly salary in eastern Ukraine.

-The separatist regions of Ukraine, like much of the country’s east, are majority Russian speaking, and Putin on Tuesday repeated allegations of a “genocide” there in explaining the need to protect them.
+The separatist regions of Ukraine, like much of the country’s east, are majority Russian speaking; Putin on Tuesday repeated allegations of a “genocide” there in explaining the need to protect them.

 One of the evacuees, a Donetsk resident who identified himself only as Vyacheslav, blamed Ukraine’s government for his plight.

-Note: This version has been corrected to show that Russia’s drills in Belarus involved conventional forces and drills involving strategic nuclear forces took place elsewhere.